suffs811/the-terminator/README.md

 # the terminator
-+++ a tool for automating simple methods for the enumeration, privilege escalation, persistence, exfiltration, and reporting stages of a pentest +++
++++ a tool for automating common techniques for the enumeration, privilege escalation, persistence, exfiltration, and reporting stages of a pentest +++

 - *feel free to use and test the terminator and share your suggestions in the Discussions*
 # contents